 So, once the retrofit work is done, the force of an earthquake tries to slide the ground floor off the Joists, but the energy is absorbed by the Sheer Transfer Ties.
 Then, because the Sheer Transfer Ties are nailed into the Mudsill, the earthquake’s energy gets absorbed by the Foundation Anchors which are bolted into the Mudsill, as well as into the Foundation, and these Anchors transfer the earthquake’s energy very effectively into the Foundation and into ground!
 When this happens, Bingo, game’s over, and your home is intact, having withstood the forces of the earthquake!

 Here’s how to get your home ready for the next earthquake!

 The Los Angeles Times recently recommended for homeowners to hire earthquake retrofitting professionals such as Weinstein Construction, to secure their homes to their foundations, so that the homes don’t just slide off during an earthquake!
 The Times cautioned that a $4,000 retrofit job today can prevent a $400,000 repair job after an earthquake!

-Since 1977, Weinstein Construction’s professionals have successfully retrofitted over 7,000 buildings and helped countless homeowners in the greater Los Angeles area with their quake-proofing needs!
-Call Angela today at (800) 862-6582 to schedule a no-obligation, free home inspection and estimate.
+Since 1977, Weinstein Construction’s professionals have successfully retrofitted over 7,000 buildings and helped countless homeowners in the greater Los Angeles area with their quake-proofing needs! call Weinstein Construction today at (800) 862-6582 to schedule a no-obligation, free home inspection and estimate.
 Be prepared and have peace of mind when the next “Big One” hits!